 In a day George had the answers which added up to a solution, but not a solution the budgeting system would accept.
 He seemed personally defeated and his mood was contagious.
 I had a plan, based on a miracle I once saw work at the Pentagon.
 But I gave the plan slim odds.
 I had to wait until the time was right.
 A week later I got my chance.

 "I've been giving our discussion from last week a lot of thought," Colonel Mitchell said at our next meeting.
-"Eddie, you were right.
+"James, you were right.
 Our promotion rate to lieutenant colonel and major is worse than the field rate.
 That's part of the reason we instituted the deputy chief system.
 But that only helps one person per branch.
 We need something that shows just how hard our guys are working.
 That will give the promotion boards something to chew on!"

 Marty Ostendorf handed out copies of what appeared to be a time card, listing the officer's name and branch on top, with a table below with start times, end times, elapsed times, and project name.
 I stifled a groan but it would have been muffled by David Hanson's reaction.
 "Yes!" he said.
 "This is a great idea, sir!"